tjmaynes/spellwell/README.md

 ## 🙏 Acknowledgments

-- Built with React, TypeScript, and Vite
+- Built with Astro, React 19, and TypeScript
+- State management with Nanostores
-- Styled with Tailwind CSS
+- Styled with Tailwind CSS 4 and accessible CSS variables
+- Deployed on Cloudflare Pages
 - Inspired by word games like Wordle and vocabulary learning apps

 ---